PL/SQL Packages DBMS_JOB

 Set pagesize 200 DECLARE jobno NUMBER; BEGIN DBMS_JOB.submit (job => jobno, what => 'DBMS_STATS.gather_schema_stats(ownname => ''scott'', cascade => TRUE, estimate_percent => DBMS_STATS.AUTO_SAMPLE_SIZE);', next_date => trunc(sysdate)+23/24, interval => 'SYSDATE + 1', no_parse => TRUE ); DBMS_OUTPUT.put_line ('Created Job - the job number is:' || TO_CHAR (jobno)); COMMIT; END; /

-Note, the above will create a new job in the schema of the user you are logged in as (typically the schema owner rather than SYSTEM)
+The script above will create a new job in the schema of the current user (typically this will be the schema owner rather than SYSTEM)

 SELECT